FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

     };
 });
 ```
-it is also possible to set a `Tag` for an endpoint and then use that tag to filter out those endpoints during registration as shown below:
+it is also possible to set a `Tag` for an endpoint and use that tag to filter out endpoints according to tags during registration as shown below:
 ```csharp
 public override void Configure()
 {